ambar-ashish/interview-prep/data-structures/leetcode/Pattern.md

 3. Understand Decimal System, Binary, Hexadecimal
 4. QuickSelect - Find kth largest element in an array
 5. Top 5 Greedy Questions

-**Number**

-Add Binary - in progress
-Add Strings - in progress
-Multiply Strings - in progress
-Fraction to Recurring Decimal - need to understand Convert a Number to Hexadecimal - need to understand as its a bit operation
-Valid Number - need to understand

-**String**

-Verifying an Alien Dictionary - done
-Find All Anagrams in a String - done
-Group Anagrams - done
-Valid Anagram - done
-Minimum Remove to Make Valid Parentheses
-Basic Calculator II
-Read N Characters Given Read4 - in progress
-Read N Characters Given Read4 II - Call multiple times - in progress Group Shifted Strings - in progress
-String to Integer (atoi)
-One Edit Distance
-Longest Substring with At Most K Distinct Characters Validate IP Address
-Reorder Data in Log Files

-**Two pointers/Sliding window**

-Remove Duplicates from Sorted Array - in progress
-Move Zeroes - done - easy
-Longest Substring Without Repeating Characters - done - medium Permutation in String - done - medium
-Longest Substring with At Most K Distinct Characters - hard Minimum Window Substring - hard
-Trapping Rain Water - hard

-**Array**
-Product of Array Except Self - in progress
-Find Peak Element - done but this can be optimized using binary search Leftmost Column with at Least a One - in progress Rotate Array - done but can be optimized
-Find First and Last Position of Element in Sorted Array - done but can be optimized Squares of a Sorted Array - done but can be optimized Intersection of Two Arrays - done but can be optimized Intersection of Two Arrays II - done - medium
-Merge Sorted Array
-Sparse Matrix Multiplication
-Maximum Swap
-Missing Element in Sorted Array
-Random Pick Index
-Monotonic Array - done
-3Sum
-Median of Two Sorted Arrays

-**SubArray**
-Maximum Subarray - in progress
-Subarray Sum Equals K - in progress
-Maximum Product Subarray - in progress
-Minimum Size Subarray Sum - need to work on it Continuous Subarray Sum - in progress

-**Binary Search**

-First Bad Version - in progress
-Pow(x, n)
-Divide Two Integers
-Search in Rotated Sorted Array

-**Linked List**

-Merge k Sorted Lists - done
-Palindrome Linked List - done but can be optimized
-Odd even linked list
-Remove Nth Node From End of List - in progress
-Add Two Numbers - done
-Merge Two Sorted Lists - done
-Copy List with Random Pointer
-Reorder List

-**Stack/Queue**

-Exclusive Time of Functions

-**Trees**

-Binary Tree Right Side View - done
-Kth Smallest Element in a BST - done but can be optimized Populating Next Right Pointers in Each Node II - done but can be optimized Binary Tree Maximum Path Sum - done
-Diameter of Binary Tree - done
-Serialize and Deserialize Binary Tree - in progress Binary Tree Vertical Order Traversal - in progress Binary Search Tree Iterator
-Range Sum of BST
-Maximum Difference Between Node and Ancestor
-Validate Binary Search Tree
-Flatten Binary Tree to Linked List
-Lowest Common Ancestor of a Binary Tree
-Binary Tree Paths
-Convert Binary Search Tree to Sorted Doubly Linked List

-**Backtracking**

-Letter Combinations of a Phone Number
-Permutations
-Permutations II
-Number of Islands - done
-Flood Fill - done
-Rotting Oranges
-Word ladder
-Word Search - done
-Shortest Bridge
-Remove Invalid Parentheses
-Expression Add Operators
-Accounts Merge
-Nested List Weight Sum
-Shortest Distance from All Buildings
-Regular Expression Matching
-Subsets
-Strobogrammatic Number II

-**Heap**

-K Closest Points to Origin - done but need to work on Quick Select solution Top K Frequent Elements - done
-Top K Frequent Words - done
-Kth Largest Element in an Array - done but can be optimized

-**Graphs**

-Clone Graph - done
-Is Graph Bipartite?
-Course Schedule
-Alien Dictionary

-**Pallindromes**

-Valid Palindrome - done
-Valid Palindrome II - done
-Valid Palindrome III - done suboptimally, need to understand and work on the DP solution Longest Palindromic Substring -

-**Intervals**

-Meeting Rooms - done
-Meeting Rooms II - done
-Merge Intervals - in progress
-Insert Interval - in progress
-Interval List Intersections - in progress
-Employee Free Time - in progress

-**Trie**

-Implement Trie (Prefix Tree) - done
-Design Add and Search Words Data Structure - in progress Stream of Characters - in progress

-**Random**

-Integer to Roman - in progress
-Roman to Integer - in progress
-Integer to English Words - in progress
-Random Pick with Weight

-**Bit Manipulation**

-Number of 1 Bits - in progress
-Number Complement - in progress
-Complement of Base 10 Integer -

-**Dynamic Programming**

-Longest Palindromic Substring
-Longest Valid Parentheses
-Decode Ways
-Best Time to Buy and Sell Stock
-Word Break
-Range Sum Query 2D - Immutable
-Maximum Sum of 3 Non-Overlapping Subarrays

-**Design**

-LRU Cache
-Design HashMap
-Insert Delete GetRandom O(1)